top of page

 Minute 2: Gentle Stretching

-• Roll your shoulders backward and forward
+• Roll my shoulders backward and forward

-• Rotate your wrists and ankles
+• Rotate my wrists and ankles

 These movements release physical tension that builds up during the day.